soruly/sola/README.md

 Compressed hash (*.xml.xz) files takes ~375KB per 24-minute anime.
 This assume the thumbnails are extracted at 12 fps (default).
 Storage for compressed hash does not have to be fast.
 Magnetic disks are fine.
-(Side note: an archive of all *.xml.xz files from whatanime.ga can be downloaded [here](https://nyaa.si/view/1023979))
+(Side note: an archive of all *.xml.xz files from trace.moe can be downloaded [here](https://nyaa.si/view/1023979))

 Each doc (hash) in solr takes ~200 bytes.
-(ref: the size of solr core on whatanime.ga is 135GB for 722 million frames)
+(ref: the size of solr core on trace.moe is 150GB for 800 million frames)
 Storage device of solr core must be fast.
 Minumum: SATA SSD, Recommended: PCI-E/nvme SSD
 A 24-minute video has ~34560 frames.
 Extracting at 12 fps yields ~17280 frames.
 This is the number of frames in compressed hash (*.xml.xz).
 Before being loaded into solr, the load-hash worker use a running window to deduplicate frames of exact hash.
 Typically this deduplication ratio is 40%, so only 10368 frame hashes are actually loaded into solr.
 Which is ~2025KB in solr for each 24-minute video.